ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 ## People

 A core principle of Linked data is to use URIs to identify important entities such as people.
-The following is the minimum recommended way of representing a [author] in a RO-Crate.
-This property MAY be applied in the context of a directory ([Dataset]) or to a [File].
+The following is the minimum recommended way of representing a [author] of a RO-Crate.
+The [author] property MAY also be applied to a directory ([Dataset]), a [File] or other [CreativeWork] entities.

 ```json
 {